kostasdak/go-arp-scan-sniff/README.md

 Usage of C:\git\go-arp-scan-sniff\arpscansniff.exe:
   -filter string
-        Packet filter for capture, e.g. arp / all (default "arp") -limit int
+        Packet filter for capture, e.g. arp / all (default "arp") -iface int
+        Override the automatic network card, choose a specific interface from the list (default -1) -limit int
         Limit the amount of captured packets, use it in busy networks with -mac filter -mac string